 Undergraduate degree candidates will rise with their school or college when degrees are conferred.

 Degree candidates earning Latin honors (i.e., cum laude, magna cum lade, summa cum laude) will be recognized during the ceremony.
-Degree candidates who meet the following GPA criteria and who do not have a FERPA restriction will be noted in the Undergraduate Commencement program.
-Latin honors distinctions effective for fall 2022 undergraduates are found below:
+Degree candidates who meet the following GPA criteria and who do not have a FERPA restriction will be noted in the Commencement program.
+Latin honors distinctions effective for Spring and Summer 2023 undergraduates are found below:

 Latin Honors Distinction | GPA Requirement |